Midway (1976 film): Historical accuracy

 More flag officers took part at the decision making and planning before the battle, not just Nimitz, Fletcher and Spruance.
-All the same, commanding officers' staffs were generally bigger than the one or two men portrayed in the movie.
+In addition, the commanding officers' staff were generally bigger than the one or two men portrayed in the movie.
 Admiral Ernest King, commander-in-chief of the navy, approved the Midway battle plan propounded by Nimitz.
-They were regularly in contact, so there was no need of sending fictional Capt.
+The two commanders were regularly in contact, so there was no need to send fictional Capt.
 Vinton Maddox to consult Nimitz.
-There were numerous air attacks by Midway-based bombers on approaching Japanese fleets omitted by the script; these had the same effect as later carrier-based torpedo bombers destroyed by Japanese fleet air-defenses portrayed in the movie.
-The failure of the initial raids by land-based bombers only convinced Japanese commanders of their own invincibility and incompetency of US military.
+The failure of Midway-based aircraft attacks on approaching Japanese fleets convinced Japanese commanders of their own invincibility and the incompetence of the US military.

-During the American torpedo attacks, Admiral Chūichi Nagumo and his subordinates are shaken by the American pilots' unexpected bravery.
-Nagumo remarks "They sacrifice themselves like samurai, these Americans."
+During the American torpedo attacks, Admiral Nagumo remarks, "They sacrifice themselves like samurai, these Americans."
 Similar to Isoroku Yamamoto's sleeping giant quote from the 1970 film Tora!
 Tora!
 Tora!, there is no evidence that Nagumo made this statement.
-When the Akagi is bombed, Nagumo is stunned by the force of the bomb's blast and is unable to get up, being tended to by Genda.
-Witnesses saw Nagumo standing near the ship's compass looking out at the flames on his flagship and two other carriers in a state of shock.
-Nagumo's chief of staff, Rear Admiral Ryūnosuke Kusaka, was able to persuade him to leave the critically damaged Akagi.
-Nagumo, with a barely perceptible nod and tears in his eyes, agreed to go.
+When the Akagi is bombed, Nagumo suffers a concussion, and is tended to by Genda.
+In reality, according to witnesses, Nagumo stood near the ship's compass looking out at the destruction.

+The film omits that the Japanese destroyer Arashi that inadvertently guided US dive bombers to the carriers had attacked U.S. submarine Nautilus, which had tried to attack the battleship Kirishima.